 The conclusion is that with the same property portfolio (in both possessions and debts), it can significantly lower box 3 taxation when structured with a StAK.
 However, according to the State Secretary, a StAK is not intended for structures that are only aimed at gaining a tax advantage.
 The aim is that taxpayers with the same asset composition should be taxed the same.
 For this reason, it will be investigated whether this StAK construction is more common and how it can best be combated, whether or not by amending the law.

 In 2019, the Dutch Supreme Court already ruled on the tax on an individual's privately held assets in Box 3 for the years 2013 and 2014, which actually regarded the Box 3 system that applied up to and including 2016.
 At the time, the Dutch Supreme Court ruled that on a systematic level, the fundamental freedoms as included in the European Convention on Human Rights may have been violated.
 However, the Dutch Supreme Court only wanted to intervene if there would be an excessive burden on the individual.
 This is because the legislator has a wide margin of appreciation for the design of taxes and the Dutch Supreme Court found that the tax legislation at that time still remained within these limits.
-Based on the returns for those years, the State Secretary stated that although he recognized this rule of law, he saw no such violation in the years 2013 through 2016.

 Therefore, according to the State Secretary, there is no need for financial compensation for those years.
 However, the last word has not yet been said regarding the mass objection procedure for the years 2013 and 2014 (this procedure will continue for the years up to and including 2016).
 This is because the case is still pending before the European Court of Human Rights (ECHR).
 If the ECHR rules that a violation of the right to property took place in the years 2013 and 2014 at its basis and grants financial compensation for those years to the petitioners, it is likely that those who are covered by the mass objection procedure from 2013 and 2014 will also receive compensation.
-The State Secretary has previously indicated that no restoration of rights will be offered for these years unless the ECHR rules otherwise.
+The State Secretary has previously indicated that no legal redress will be offered for these years unless the ECHR rules otherwise.
 The Cabinet will then follow the judgement of the ECHR in this respect.

 Therefore, there is still a possibility for financial compensation based on the judgement of the ECHR for the years 2013 and 2014 if you were part of the mass objection procedure.
 We will of course keep you informed about these developments